microsoft/botbuilder-tools/packages/SchemaMerge/README.md

 For example look at these files:
 * [IRecognizer.schema](test/definitions/IRecognizer.schema) uses `"$defines": "Microsoft.IRecognizer"` to indicate that this is a definition for `Microsoft.IRecognizer` which can be extended by merging schema files using this tool.
-* [topic.schema](test/implementations/topic.schema) shows the schema file for `$type Microsoft.Topic` which makes use `IRecognizer.schema` which only supports a plain string, but will be extended by other schema files when merged.
+* [topic.schema](test/implementations/topic.schema) shows the schema file for `"$type": "Microsoft.Topic"` which makes use `IRecognizer.schema` which only supports a plain string, but will be extended by other schema files when merged.
-* [LUISRecognizer.schema](test/implementations/luisRecognizer.schema) shows the schema file for `$type: "Microsoft.LUISRecognizer"` which `"$implements":\["Microsoft.IRecognizer"\]`.
+* [LUISRecognizer.schema](test/implementations/luisRecognizer.schema) shows the schema file for `"$type": "Microsoft.LUISRecognizer"` which `"$implements":\["Microsoft.IRecognizer"\]`.
 [RegexRecognizer.schema](test/implementations/regexRecognizer.schema) is another implementation.
 * [app.schema](test/examples/app.schema) was created shows how all of these defintions are merged together.
 In particular if you look at `Microsoft.IRecognizer` you will see the definition know includes a string, or the complete definition of `Microsoft.LUISRecognizer` or `Microsoft.RegexRecognizer`.

 [example.json](test/examples/example.json) Shows how you could use the resulting schema to enter in JSON schema and get intellisense.